tylerbutler/tylerbutler.com/posts/2012/(p) 2012-05-28 how-to-install-python-pip-and-virtualenv-on-windows-with-powershell.md

 Now that we have virtualenv installed, let's make a new virtualenv:

     :::posh
-    New-VirtualEnvironment engineer --no-site-packages
+    New-VirtualEnvironment engineer

 Replace `engineer` with whatever you want to call your virtualenv.
 I usually name it after the project I plan to use that virtualenv for, but whatever you want works.
-The `--no-site-packages` argument is also optional.
-By default, virtualenv copies whatever python packages you have installed in your system python environment to a new one.
-I dislike this behavior since it can unnecessarily pollute a new virtualenv, so I have the habit of disabling it by passing this argument.

-*Note: The default virtualenv behavior in recent versions is to not install site packages, so the `--no-site-packages` argument may be superfluous if you're using recent versions.*

 After the command completes, you should see a PowerShell prompt that looks like this: